-- Design your booth / Determine your message: This is the time to plan your engagement and follow-up strategies.
-Make sure your message is clear and that you have well defined call to action.
+Design your booth / Determine your message: This is the time to plan your engagement and follow-up strategies.
+Make sure your message is clear and that you have a well-defined call to action.

-- Promoting the event: Drive attendance to your booth by taking to social media, advertising online and possibly starting an email or a direct mail campaign.
-Finding as many ways to let the public know where do find you and how to contact you is the key.
+Promoting the event: Drive attendance to your booth by taking to social media, advertising online, and possibly starting an email or a direct mail campaign.
+Finding as many ways to let the public know where to find you and how to contact you is the key.

 During the Show

-- Giveaways: Everyone loves getting free swag but make sure to limit your giveaways.
-If you are going to give away significant items or discounts, make sure they go to qualified potential customers not every random passerby.
-If you insist that every visitor to your booth receives something to help remember you by try smaller promotional items like a pen, sticker, button or business card.
+Giveaways: Everyone loves getting free swag but make sure to limit your giveaways.
+If you are going to give away significant items or discounts, make sure they go to qualified potential customers, not every random passerby.
+If you insist that every visitor to your booth receives something to help remember you by trying smaller promotional items like a pen, sticker, button, or business card.

 After the Show

-- Measure your results: Once you have worked your leads to completion you will need to look back at the goals you set for yourself before the show to see how you performed against your expectations.
-If you exceeded your goals, look to optimize and fine tune similar tactics for the next show.
+Measure your results: Once you have worked your leads to completion you will need to look back at the goals you set for yourself before the show to see how you performed against your expectations.
+If you exceeded your goals, look to optimize and fine-tune similar tactics for the next show.
 If you underperformed try to see where the error or fault lies and look to avoid similar strategies next time.
-In some case you may want to reconsider the event was the right event for you or if your business.
+In some cases, you may want to reconsider the event was the right event for you or if your business.